Dieniss/mikrotik-ipsec-lab/README.md

 **Rule order is the configuration.** A correct rule in the wrong position is a rule that never runs.
 Byte/packet counters make this visible in seconds.

-**Connection tracking is why NAT'd sessions bypass expectations.** The DNAT path stayed open despite tight inter-LAN rules because it never matched them — different source, different destination, tagged `dstnat` at ingress.
+**Connection tracking is why NAT'd sessions bypass expectations.** The DNAT path stayed open despite tight inter-LAN rules because it never matched them: different source, different destination, tagged `dstnat` at ingress.
 Two independent paths to the same host means two independent things to secure.

 **Port-forwarding RDP is the anti-pattern.** It works on the first try, which is exactly what makes it dangerous.
 Approach A took minutes; Approach B took hours.
 B is the one that ships.